 Taking children to concerts while they’re young can also help prepare them to handle arenas and crowds in the future, says Alex Lundberg of Farmington Hills.

-“I think it’s important to take your kids to shows before they go on their own,” says the father of a 21-year-old.
+“I think it’s important to take your kids to shows before they go on their own,” says the father of an adult child.
 “They’re large, unruly crowds, and parental guidance can show (kids) how to navigate those spaces safely and effectively.”

 Not all parents consider concerts family-friendly fare, though, due in part to the cost and unpredictability of the crowds.